machinat/sociably/website/docs/embedded-webview.md

 ### Send Event to the Client

-The `bot.send(connection, eventObj)` method sends event back to the client.
+`bot.send(connection, eventObj)` method sends an event back to the client.
 It takes the same event object as `client.send(eventObj)`.

 ```js